bplaat/mad-turkey/README.md

 In the first pass you need to cut the blue strokes and in the second pass you need to cut the red strokes.

+After you are done cutting, you can glue the pieces together with wood glue.

 ![The client case](client/case.png)

 ## Server